fieldtrip/website/faq/how_change_mri_orientation_size_fov.md

 ---
 title: How to change the MRI orientation, the voxel size or the field-of-view?
+category: faq
-tags: [faq, mri, volume, coordinate]
+tags: [mri, volume, coordinate]
 ---

 # How to change the MRI orientation, the voxel size or the field-of-view?